serlo/serlo-editor-for-edusharing/README.md

 Use repo
 [https://github.com/serlo/serlo-edusharing-integration/](https://github.com/serlo/serlo-edusharing-integration/)
-to test the integration with a full instance of edu-sharing instead of just a mock.
+to test the integration with a local instance of edu-sharing instead of just a mock.
+However, this version of edu-sharing is pretty outdated at this point.

 ## Usage perspective